marko-knoebl/slides/sections/react/92-side-effects/92-side-effects-en.md

 typical use cases for side effects:

+- triggering API queries
-- triggering a network request when a component is rendered for the first time
+  - when a component is rendered for the first time
-- triggering a network request when some data has changed (e.g. the user has selected a specific item to view its details)
+  - when some data (state / props) have changed (e.g. the user has selected a specific item to view its details)
 - saving some data to the browser storage if it has changed
 - explicitly manipulating the DOM
 - starting timers